 Suppose the at-fault driver in your motorcycle crash was uninsured or underinsured.
 In that case, you may have no other option for recovering compensation than to file a personal injury lawsuit against the driver personally.
 This especially holds true if a victim does not have uninsured motorist coverage.

-If you have no option but to go to court, consider hiring a lawyer from our firm to represent you and help you navigate a personal injury lawsuit from beginning to end.
+If you have no option but to go to court, consider hiring a lawyer from our firm.
+Our attorneys can represent you and help you navigate a personal injury lawsuit from beginning to end.

 Jacoby & Meyers Law Offices Can Fight for Your Right to Compensation

 In most cases, going to court is not necessary.
 However, it’s not always avoidable if you want to recover damages.
-While going to court for a car accident will be entirely your decision, we understand that you may be hesitant about taking legal action.
-Handling a lawsuit on your own can be time-consuming, expensive, and stressful.
+Going to court for a car accident will be entirely your decision.
+We understand that you may be hesitant about taking legal action.
+However, handling a lawsuit on your own can be time-consuming, expensive, and stressful.

 Contact Our Attorneys Today